thrackle-io/rules-engine/docs/userGuides/fees/PROTOCOL-FEE-STRUCTURE.md

 ## Fees Evaluation

-Token Evaluation:
+### Token Evaluation:
 The token determines if the handler has fees active.
 The token retrieves all applicable fees for the account transferring tokens (msg.sender).
 The token loops through each applicable fee and sends that amount from the transfer total to the `feeCollectorAccount` for that fee.
 The total amount of fees assesed is tracked within the transfer as `fees`, upon complettion of the loop the amount of tokens minus the `fees` is transferred to the recipient of the transaction.

-AMM Evaluation:
+### AMM Evaluation:
 The AMM determines if the AMM handler has fees active.
-The AMM retrieves all applicable fees for the account transferring tokens (swpper) for the token being swapped.
-If token 1 is swapped for token 0, token 1 has fees assessed.
+The AMM retrieves all applicable fees for the account calling the swap function (swpper).
-The AMM loops through each applicable fee and sends that amount from the transfer total to the `feeCollectorAccount` for that fee.
-The total amount of fees assesed is tracked within the swap as `fees`, upon complettion of the loop the amount of tokens in minus the `fees` is transferred to the AMM and the amount of tokens out are transferred to the user.
+The AMM loops through each applicable fee and sends that amount of the collateralized token from the transfer total to the `feeCollectorAccount` for that fee.
+The total amount of fees assesed is tracked within the swap as `fees`, upon complettion of the loop the amount of collateralized tokens minus the `fees` is swapped for the application tokens.
+The `fees` total is always subtracted from the collateralized token total in AMM swaps in either direction (buy or sell).

 ###### *see [ProtocolERC20](../../../src/client/token/ERC20/ProtocolERC20.sol) -> transfer*